I am not a coffee junkie but I take two servings each day. First is early in the morning and the second, early afternoon.

 3. Reduces the risk of degenerative disease:

 This type of disease, common among seniors, is characterized by the progressive deterioration of nerve cells ultimately resulting in their death.
-Examples are Alzheimer’s, ALS (amyotrophic lateral sclerosis), Huntington’s and Parkinson’s.
+Examples are Alzheimer’s, ALS (amyotrophic lateral sclerosis), Huntington’s and Parkinson’s and, in some cases heart disease.

 Various studies show that a regular consumption of coffee reduces the risk of developing Alzheimer’s – one of this type of disease and the most common.